 Signing up for an email newsletter is an expression of trust.
 Customers will want to know that they’ll be getting something of value for the small bit of privacy they’re trading away.

-Phrases like “sign up now” and “get updates from us” are as common as they are unhelpful.
-To put it bluntly, vague language has no place in email calls to action.
+Vague language has no place in email calls to action.
 So if you’ve been noticing your subscription rates flagging lately, it might have something to do with your sales pitch.

 You should strive for something similar.
 Explain the benefits, and your ultimate intentions, as clearly as you can.
 And by all means, go one step further and indicate the frequency with which you’ll be sending out new emails—or even offer a choice of frequency for the subscriber.

 6. Make them an offer they can’t refuse

 Even more enticing for your customers than promises of long-term benefits is the prospect of getting something right now in exchange for their email address.

 You might sometimes hear this tactic referred to as “email-gating,” and it involves setting aside a particularly valuable resource just for email subscribers.

 What kind of content are we talking about?
 It could be anything—an eBook, a whitepaper, a how-to-guide—you name it.

 Whatever it is, it needs to provide real-world value that your customers won’t be able to turn down.

 You could give this content away for free, but why not make a small request in exchange for a valuable resource?